cpina/ace-it-presentation/contents-python-django-en.md

 - If the model didn't exist: creates the tables in the database
 - If the model already existed: creates the migration code
 - Deals with foreign keys, relations, etc.
-- The Mysql tables have the same structures than we would have created (and we used Mysql without Django for some tasks)
+- It creates relational database models like we would have done
 ---
 class: middle, center
 # science-cruise-data-management